Finding a Top Financial Advisor Firm in Houston

 Avalon Advisors, LLC

 Avalon Advisors, LLC requires a minimum of $10 million in investable assets.
-This ties it with Galapagos Partners, L.P for the highest account minimum on this list.
 The fee-based firm has by far the most assets under management (AUM) of any firm on this list.
-Its $6.6 billion AUM is more than twice that of the Houston firm that ranks second in terms of AUM.
+Its $6.6 billion in AUM is more than twice that of the Houston firm that ranks second in terms of AUM.

-Avalon Advisors has a total of 36 advisors, making it the second-largest firm on this list.
-The firm has one certified financial planner (CFP), seven chartered financial analysts (CFAs) and one certified public accountant (CPA) on staff.
+Avalon Advisors has a total of 39 advisors, giving it one of the largest teams on this list.
+The firm has one certified financial planner (CFP), 10 chartered financial analysts (CFAs) and one certified public accountant (CPA) on staff.

 Avalon Advisors, LLC Overview